 - Reassurance – Volunteers place phone calls and send cards and notes of support to those who are ill, grieving, or in difficult times.

 - Bereavement – Volunteers attend funerals, make shiva calls, and provide emotional support for the grieving.

 - Misheberach – Tapestry squares are created by congregants to be sewn into a healing quilt for use during Healing Services.

 - Family Promise – CNT is one of many local religious organizations who hosts a group of homeless families for one week, two times a year, providing meals and overnight accommodations.

-- Rabbi Hillel taught, “Do not separate yourself from the community; do not be certain of yourself until the day you die; do not judge another until you are in his position…” Pirke Avot
+- Support Groups – CNT hosts many self-help support groups, AA, NA, OA & and parent / teen group, and a Caregiver Support Group.
+Rabbi Hillel taught, “Do not separate yourself from the community; do not be certain of yourself until the day you die; do not judge another until you are in his position…” Pirke Avot

 Social Action Blessing

 Blessed are You, Eternal our God, Sovereign of the universe; you hallow us with Your mitzvot and command us to pursue justice.
 Amen.

 - Candidates Forum

 - Community Clean Up